 Epidemiologists are public health professionals who investigate patterns and causes of disease and injury in humans.
 They seek to reduce the risk and occurrence of negative health outcomes through research, community education, and health policy.

-Geographers study the Earth and its land, features, and inhabitants.
-They also examine phenomena such as political or cultural structures and study the physical and human geographic characteristics of regions ranging in scale from local to global.
+Geographers study the Earth and the distribution of its land, features, and inhabitants.
+They also examine political or cultural structures and study the physical and human geographic characteristics of regions ranging in scale from local to global.

 Geological and petroleum technicians provide support to scientists and engineers in exploring and extracting natural resources, such as minerals, oil, and natural gas.